Sathi Ahalya

 Sathi Ahalya is a 1937 Indian, Tamil language film directed by T. R. Sundaram.
 The film featured K. Thavamani Devi as Ahalya in her debut role.

 Plot

 The film depicts the story of Ahalya, wife of Gautama Maharishi, as told in Hindu mythology.
-Ahalya was turned into a stone by her husband as she was said to be unfaithful to him.
+Ahalya was turned into a stone by her husband as punishment for she was said to have been unfaithful to him.
 However, she gets back to her own self when Rama's feet touches the stone.